discordjs/guide/guide/additional-info/async-await.md

 client.login('tokeninhere');
 ```

-so now we need to put the code in and if you dont know how node.js asynchronous execution works you would probably try something what would look like this
+So now we need to put the code in and if you dont know how node.js asynchronous execution works you would probably try something what would look like this

 ```js
 client.on('message', message => {